 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-You may have heard of Diatomaceous Earth or DE being used as a natural supplement, nontoxic pesticide, filter for the swimming pool, or maybe all three.
+You may have heard of Diatomaceous Earth being used as a nontoxic pesticide, natural supplement, or both.

 What is Diatomaceous Earth?

 Diatomaceous earth, also known as DE, is a naturally occurring sedimentary rock that is made up of fossilized diatoms, a type of single-celled aquatic algae.

 The aquatic algae are called “diatoms” because they have a top and a bottom half, much like a capsule or container with a lid that can be opened.
 They look similar to a sea shell on the beach but are microscopic in size.

 These diatoms have a hard outer shell made of silica, which is the same material that is found in glass.

 DE is made up of the fossilized remains of diatoms that lived in freshwater or saltwater environments millions of years ago.
 Over time, these diatoms settled on the ocean floor and formed deposits of silica-rich sediment.

 These deposits were then mined and processed into the fine powder that we know as diatomaceous earth.

 After diatoms cease to live, their remains collect at the bottom of the ocean, in riverbeds, and in the soil in or near waterways.